vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 }
 ```

-This approach is similar to the "crypto-shredding" technique mentioned above, but Vendia manages all the complexity
+This approach is similar to the "crypto-shredding" technique mentioned above, but Vendia manages all of the complexity
 of key management, encryption, decryption, and erasure with negligible impact on read/write performance.

 ## Erasing data in Vendia